JawsDB Documentation

 Plan Changes

-JawsDB provides situational support for automatic upgrades and downgrades between plans.
-See the below sections for when an up/downgrade may be possible.
-In all cases where automatic up/downgrading is allowed, your data should be preserved.
+In all cases where automatic up/downgrading in-place is allowed, your data will be preserved and no migration is necessary.
 However, it is always a good idea to backup your database before a plan change.
 See the section in this documentation entitled Manual Backups with mysqldump for information on how to do this.

 Application owners should carefully manage the migration timing to ensure proper application function during the migration process.